Executive Summary

 Automated remediation actions demonstrated here (firmware rollback, link restart) represent common, well-understood failure modes.
 Complex multi-vendor interoperability issues may still require human escalation.
 The configurable approval gates described in the Safety and Human Oversight section give operators control over which actions proceed autonomously.

 Finally, the 30-BBU configuration represents a large single-site deployment.
 At that scale, the inference engine queued 257 requests at peak, indicating that operators approaching this capacity should evaluate additional accelerator resources or model optimization strategies.
-Substantially larger networks should plan for multi-server scaling.
+Operators with substantially larger networks should plan for multi-server scaling.

 Telecom operators face a fundamental choice: continue scaling manual processes that cannot keep pace with network complexity, or deploy autonomous systems that detect and resolve incidents faster than human teams can respond.
-The benchmarks and architecture presented in this paper demonstrate that the second path is now practical for production environments.
+The benchmarks and architecture presented in this paper demonstrate that the second path is now technically viable, with performance validated at scales representative of single-site C-RAN deployments using simulated operational data.

 A coordinated team of specialized AI agents transforms network operations from reactive troubleshooting into continuous, proactive infrastructure management.
-These agents monitor 24/7 for link failures, synchronization issues, hardware malfunctions, and performance degradation without human initiation.
-When incidents occur, the Qwen3-235B reasoning model correlates current events with historical patterns retrieved from the vector database, delivering accurate root cause diagnoses in seconds.
-Common failure modes resolve in under two minutes, reducing mean time to resolution from hours to seconds.
+These agents monitor around the clock for link failures, synchronization issues, hardware malfunctions, and performance degradation, all without human initiation.
+When incidents occur, the Qwen3-235B reasoning model correlates current events with historical patterns retrieved from the vector database, delivering root cause diagnoses in seconds for well-characterized failure modes.
+Common failure modes resolve in under two minutes for isolated incidents, reducing mean time to resolution from hours to minutes.

 Beyond incident response, the platform provides unified visibility through a single command center dashboard: geographic network visualization, live QoS metrics, event streams, and agent workflow status across all distributed base station infrastructure.
 Every automated action generates a complete audit trail, supporting compliance requirements and enabling continuous improvement through post-incident review.
 Dell iDRAC ensures the monitoring platform itself maintains the uptime that telecom operations demand, with out-of-band health management, proactive alerting, and remote administration.

 The Dell PowerEdge XE9785L server with AMD Instinct MI355X accelerators provides the memory and compute density to run these workloads entirely on premises.
-Organizations can deploy a frontier-scale reasoning model alongside embedding models and concurrent agent workflows on a single server.
+Operators can deploy a frontier-scale reasoning model alongside embedding models and concurrent agent workflows on a single server, with no logs or telemetry leaving the network perimeter.
 This on-premises architecture eliminates cloud dependencies and external API calls that would introduce latency and data sovereignty concerns.

 As network traffic grows and 5G deployments expand, the gap between manual monitoring capabilities and operational demands continues to widen.
-Organizations that invest in autonomous monitoring infrastructure now position themselves for higher service quality, lower operational costs, and faster response to network events as that gap accelerates.
+Operators that invest in autonomous monitoring infrastructure today position themselves for higher service quality, lower operational costs, and faster response to network events before that gap widens further.

 To learn more about implementing this solution, contact Dell Technologies or request access to reference code at contact@metrum.ai.